wenmm/MADGiC/README.md

 The latest version of the MADGiC R package has been updated to accommodate MAF files annotated with NCBI build 37 as well as user-specified expression and replication timing data.
 See 'get.post.probs' function for details.

+The development version has also been updated to include an intermediate function that allows a user to extract background mutation model estimates for each gene and sample.
+See 'get.background' function for details.

 Earlier versions of the source code can be found <A HREF="https://www.biostat.wisc.edu/~kendzior/MADGiC">here</A>.</p>